fujianto/neutro/readme.txt

 1. Activate the Theme through the 'Themes' menu in WordPress
 2. See Appearance -> Theme Settings to change theme specific options
-3. See Appearance -> Themes -> Under description of current theme choose Customize to customize theme visual design.
+3. See Appearance -> Themes -> under description of current theme choose Customize to customize theme visual design.

 == License ==

-All the theme files, scripts and images are licensed under GNU General Public License version 2 or later.
+All the theme files, scripts and images are copyrighted to Septian Ahmad Fujianto and licensed under GNU General Public License.
 The exceptions to this license are as follows:

-* Caviar Dreams - is copyrighted by Lauren Thompson and licensed under Nymphont License v1.00.
+* Droid Serif - copyrighted by Steve Matteson and licensed under Apache License v2.0.
-* Genericons - is licensed under GPLv2.
+* Genericons - copyrighted by Automattic and licensed under GPLv2.
-* Font Awesome - is licensed under SIL OFL 1.1.
+* Font Awesome - copyrighted by Dave Gandy and licensed under SIL OFL 1.1.
-* Flexslider 2 - is licensed under GPLv2.
+* Flexslider 2 - copyrighted by Woothemes and licensed under GPLv2.
 * Hybrid core - copyrighted by Justin Tadlock and licensed under GPLv2.
 * Masonry 3 - copyrighted by David DeSandro and licensed under MIT.
-* Modernizer - licensed under MIT.
+* Modernizr -  licensed under MIT.
-* Open Sans - is licensed under Apache License v2.0.
+* Open Sans - copyrighted by Steve Matteson and licensed under Apache License v2.0.
 * Bootstrap - http://getbootstrap.com/2.3.2/ copyrighted by Mark Otto and Jacob Thornton is licensed under Apache License v2.0.

 == Theme Notes ==